Three Ways to Fold Love Letters

 - Now you should have a little lip of paper left over.
 Tuck this into the first fold of the hexagon and you’re done!

-The last of our three ways to fold love letters is an origami envelope.
+The last of our three ways to fold love letters is an origami envelope with a cute pull-tab envelope.
 It’s a classic, and makes for a sweet little package to unfold.
 Here’s how to make it:

 - For this way to fold love letters, fold the paper hot dog style again, then unfold.